Search our Site

 • avoidance of medications and recreational drugs with potential vasoactive effect (e.g. triptans, cocaine).

-• Fluoroquinolones should be avoided where possible in anyone with or at risk for aortic aneurysms of any type because of the associated increased risk of aortic dissection.
+• Fluoroquinolones should be avoided as much as possible in anyone with aortic aneurysms or at risk for aortic aneurysm (thoracic or not, heritable or not), because of the associated increased risk of aortic dissectio

 • Participation in competitive sports and isometric exercises are advised against.